AndriYang/image_captioning_DL/README.md

 6. python resize.py

 ## Training
+To train the code with the default 50 dimensions, run:

 7. python train.py

 As mentioned earlier, if you decided to change the embedding dimensions from the default 50, please include the --embed_size flag